 - Shocking optics – In the aforementioned fight between Riker and the alien, Riker gains an advantage by pulling a fiber optic cable assembly out of the side of the Jefferies tube and jamming it against the alien, who is thrown to the floor in a shower of sparks when the broken end of the optical fibers touch him.
 This might make sense if a high voltage electrical cable was used, maybe even if it was one of those mythical “plasma conduits”, but a fiber optic cable is unlikely to do much more than make a dim spot of light.

 - Equal and opposite action? – After the Enterprise has rammed the much larger alien starship, the two ships are adrift and locked together in a mass of wreckage.
 The Enterprise has no power.
 The alien ship orders full reverse thrust and begins tearing itself away from the Enterprise, which somehow remains motionless in space.
 What force is holding the Enterprise in place against the thrust exerted by the Alien ship?
 This is another one of those Hollywood physics problems that could have been caught by anyone with a knowledge of high school level physics. (hint, before you email me and say “inertia” answer me this: when you have squashed insects on the windshield of your car, does inertia hold them in place when you back the car up?
-That would be a handy way to clean the car!)
-One sub-nit with this scene is that exterior view of the alien ship shows what look like huge chemical reaction motors (i.e, rockets) firing; another faux pas for ships which are supposed to be equipped with some sort of FTL drive.
+That would be a handy way to clean the car! (and if you don’t like the car/insect comparison, how about car/car?
+Remember when cars had actual chrome plated steel bumpers and getting read-ended could cause locked bumpers?
+If one car tried to disentangle itself by simply backing up, it dragged the other car with it, because the structural strength of the steel bumpers was much great than the force of inertia.
+Think how much stronger than steel the twisted structural materials locking the two crashed ships together must have been)) One sub-nit with this scene is the exterior view of the alien ship shows what look like huge chemical reaction motors (i.e, rockets) firing; another faux pas for ships which are supposed to be equipped with some sort of reactionless drive.

 - Antiques from the 23rd Century – There is a scene where a nostalgic Picard is looking at curled, brown photographs of himself as a Star Fleet Cadet.
 The photos are taken from an ancient looking paper photo album.
 Yet paper photographs were long gone even in Kirk’s time, long before Picard was born.
 Previous episodes and movies have used 3D images, moving images, and holographic projections of the past, but never old photographs.
 Oh well, at least they were color photographs.